codetalkio/the-stack/ms-router/README.md

 /lib64/libc.so.6: version `GLIBC_2.28' not found
 ```

-AWS Lambda is based on Amazon Linux 2 which seems to currently use GLIBC 2.26.
-We will most likely need to wait until https://github.com/apollographql/router/issues/3186 is solved, which is blocked by deno via https://github.com/denoland/deno/issues/3711.
+AWS Lambda is based on Amazon Linux 2 which seems to currently use GLIBC 2.26 (see the [Q. What are the core components of Amazon Linux 2?](https://aws.amazon.com/amazon-linux-2/faqs/#Long_Term_Support) entry).

+We will most likely need to wait until [router#3186](https://github.com/apollographql/router/issues/3186) is solved, which is blocked by deno via [deno#3711](https://github.com/denoland/deno/issues/3711).
+The only alternative atm is using the JavaScript based Gateway for federation, see an example in [/ms-gateway](/ms-gateway).

 ---